Micah Connection

 Do Justice | Love Kindness | Walk Humbly With God ~ Micah 6:8

 The goal for this ministry is to engage the congregation and community on issues of civil and human rights, poverty, peace, health and climate/creation care.
-The ministry provides tools to connect with and impact our community region, nation and world.
+The ministry provides tools to connect and impact our community and the world.

 Education & Awareness